verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/verrazzano-coherence-workload.md

             runAsUser: 1000
 ```

-A Coherence resource, similar to the following one, will be created.
+A Coherence object, similar to the following one, will be created.
 ```
 apiVersion: coherence.oracle.com/v1
 kind: Coherence